Have you found the perfect Facebook Ads Strategy?

 By considering this information, you will understand how many creatives you should have in each ad set.
 Keep at least two creatives in each ad set.

 In fact, this can also cause other problems.
-For example, you would not be able to really test different audiences.
+For example, you will not be able to fully test different audiences.
 When you have an audience overlap, your different ad sets compete between each other and Facebook will choose the audience with the best performance history.